kmcho2019/REvolution/README.md

     - `evolutionary_report_generator.py`: Generates detailed reports from experiment logs.
   - `data/`: Contains benchmark problems (`bench/`) and the Process Design Kit (`pdk/`).
   - `exp/`: The default output directory for experimental results and logs.
+      - `./exp/llama3_clean_results/`: Results from the REvolution run using Llama-3.3-70B.
+      - `./exp/llama3_baseline_clean_results/`: Baseline results for Llama-3.3-70B (pass@200) without the evolutionary framework.
+      - `./exp/gpt-4.1-mini_clean_results/`: Results from the REvolution run using GPT-4.1-mini.
+      - `./exp/deepseek_clean_results/`: Results from the REvolution run using DeepSeek-V3-0324.
 -----

 ---